 The facility is required to conduct visible emissions testing for fugitive dust from EU-ASHSYSTEM utilizing USEPA Method 22 - Visual Determination of Fugitive Emissions from Material Sources and Smoke Emissions from Flares, on an annual Basis.
-This testing was part of the annual testing that was being conducted during the inspection.
+Testing was most recently done during the annual testing in 2022.
 No visible emissions were observed at any point during the inspection.

 The facility also has implemented and maintains a Malfunction Abatement Plan (MAP) for the roof vent filter.
-An updated plan was received from the facility, dated October 2020.